digital-work-lab/handbook/index.md

 # The handbook

-This handbook is a collaborative and participatory initiative to facilitate our research activities, and consistently deliver high-quality service to students.
+This public handbook is a collaborative and participatory initiative to facilitate our research activities, and consistently deliver high-quality service to students.
-It documents our processes related to
+It is an integral part of our culture of openness, participation, and rigorous documentation.

+The handbook consists of five sections.
+Each section has a unique number, which helps us to organize handbook procedures, documents and files.

 - Section 10-19: [Lab management](docs/10-lab/)
 - Section 20-29: [Research](docs/20-research/)
 - Section 30-39: [Teaching](docs/30-teaching/)
 - Section 40-49: [Funding](docs/40-funding)
 - Section 50-59: [Service](docs/50-service/)

-Each section has a unique number, which helps us to organize handbook documents and files.

 For sharing data, communication and meetings, we use the following tools: